krishkharbanda/CS214-Assignments/P4/README.txt

     make test
     ```

-This runs 5 test scenarios:
+This runs 4 test scenarios:
 1. Happy Path: Simulates a full valid game between two bots.
 2. Concurrency: Runs multiple games simultaneously to ensure threads do not block each other.
 3. Basic Errors: Checks for handling of long names, duplicate logins, and framing errors.
-4. Game Logic: Verifies detection of illegal moves (invalid pile/quantity) and forfeits on disconnect.
-5. Extra Credit: Verifies that the server sends `FAIL 31` (Impatient) immediately if a player moves out of turn.
+4. Extra Credit: Verifies that the server sends `FAIL 31` (Impatient) immediately if a player moves out of turn.

 Manual Testing
 You can also play the game interactively using `testc` or `rawc`.
+Since Ctrl + C cannot be triggered through a C script, you can test forfeits through there.

 testc (Interactive Client)
 Usage: `testc <host> <port> <name>`